kee5625/Trainer-Diagnostic-Interface-Backend/README.md

 * The data section is always held at 8 bytes in length with padding bytes added if needed.
 * The ID for the requester is between 0x7DF - 0x7E0.
 0x7DF is a request that will be checked by all ECUs on the network while all the others will request to a specific ECU(0x7E0 is for the ECM).
 The data will change based on the service requested see below.

+# CAN/TWAI SPECS
+Speed  : 500k
+Filter :  0x7E8 to 0x7EF
+CAN MSG-----------
+*always 8 data bytes per frame as required by standards (0x00 used as padding) *ID = 0x7E8 to request to all ECUs and 0x7E8 – 0x7EF

 # Service 0x01 Request
 Service 1 request will use the 0x7DF ID to ping all ECUs.
 The 0th data byte will be a 2 representing the number of data bytes excluding itself.
 The 1st data byte will represent the requested mode/service(mode byte which is 0x01 for mode 1).
 The next byte is the Parameter Identifications(PID) requested.